Family Owned Since 1979

 • Garlic thrives in rich, well-drained soil with a pH between 6.0-7.0

-• Work in 1 inch layer of compost, 1/2 cup of bone meal, 1/2 cup TSC's Complete fertilizer per 5 row feet
+• Work in 1 inch layer of compost, 1/2 cup of blood meal, 1/2 cup TSC's Complete fertilizer per 5 row feet

 • When spring growth begins: water to keep the soil slightly moist and fertilize with Age Old Grow or TSC's Complete fertilizer